labgrid-project/labgrid/doc/configuration.rst

 - unknown: State is not known
 - off: Power is off
+- bootstrap: U-Boot has been written to the board
 - start: Board has started booting
 - uboot: Board has stopped at the U-Boot prompt
 - shell: Board has stopped at the Linux prompt